-The 2021-2022 Faculty-Led Study Tours will take place in March 2022.
+The 2022-2023 Faculty-Led Study Tours will take place in March 2023.
 Most tours take place during finals week and spring break.
 Locations will be announced in September.

-Tours are individually priced between \$3,000 and \$3,500 (airfare not included) and are posted on the Global Business Center website in early autumn.
+Tours are individually priced between \$3,200 and \$3,500 (airfare not included) and are posted on the Global Business Center website in early autumn.
 Information sessions occur in October and applications are due at the end of October.
-Some need-based scholarships may be available.
+Some need-based scholarships are available.